tomedunn/the-finished-book/_theory/variability-encounter-difficulty/variability-encounter-difficulty.md

     <figcaption>Figure 5: Shows the probability of the PCs losing in an encounter with four identical PCs and one NPC.
 For the PCs \(N_{i} = 12\), and the NPC goes third in the initiative order.
 The tiers of play correspond to different damage sigma over mean values used for each combatant: \(\CV = 0.8\) for tier 1, \(\CV = 0.6\) for tier 2, \(\CV = 0.4\) for tier 3, and \(\CV = 0.2\) for tier 4.
 The encounter difficulty thresholds shown here are \(\diff_{i} = 0.15\) for Easy, \(\diff_{i} = 0.30\) for Medium, \(\diff_{i} = 0.45\) for Hard, and \(\diff_{i} = 0.70\) for Deadly.</figcaption>
 </figure>

 The difference in deadliness is quite significant in two ways.
-For low tiers of play, especially tier 1, the odds of the PCs losing to a Deadly is quite significant, and even Hard difficulty encounters have a non-trivial chance of the PCs losing.
+For low tiers of play, especially tier 1, the odds of the PCs losing to a Deadly encounter is quite significant, and even Hard difficulty encounters have a non-trivial chance of the PCs losing.
 For higher tiers of play, especially tier 4, the PCs don't have a significant chance of losing until the difficulty is well into the Deadly category, after which it increases rapidly to $$50\%$$.

 Before concluding, it's important to stress here that this difference in how deadly encounters are between low level and high level play is not because of some miscalibration of our difficulty metric $$\diff_{i}$$.
 Regardless of the value of $$\CV$$ used, the average damage taken by the PCs is the same for each value of $$\diff_{i}$$.
 The trends shown here are purely the result of variability, i.e., the randomness that comes from rolling dice to determine outcomes in combat.